 St. Peter’s Basilica

-There is a very simple trick to avoid the queue: you book an audio guide or a guided tour in advance and you will be admitted through a special entrance without waiting.
 For more information read our pages on St. Peter’s Basilica, St. Peter’s Square and the history of St. Peter’s Basilica.

 St. Peter’s Basilica

-Basilica 7 am – 7 pm – Dome 8 am – 6 pm – Treasure 9 am – 6:15 pm
+Basilica 7 am – 7 pm – dome 8 am – 6 pm – treasure 9 am – 6:15 pm

-More about St. Peter’s Basilica>
+More information about St. Peter’s Basilica>

 Vatican Museums